 Journey to the Tsaatan Reindeer Herders

-We’ve partnered with Beyond Expeditions for access to authentic local experiences, including nomadic home-stays and horse-riding through the Mongolian Steppe, which is a blaze of colour in the spring and autumn months.
+We’ve partnered with a local travel agency for access to authentic local experiences, including nomadic home-stays and horse-riding through the Mongolian Steppe, which is a blaze of colour in the spring and autumn months.

 Of course, the highlight of our trip is meeting the Tsaatan nomads and their friendly reindeer.
 As one of the few remaining indigenous groups of reindeer herders, the Tsaatans are a disappearing culture.
 Staying with them is a priceless opportunity to experience their way of life while it’s still around.

-The Travel Intern Content Experts will also act as your personal photographers — giving advice on framing your shots and producing edited photos and a special trip video to remember every breathtaking moment.
-We’ll also hold an optional photography and editing workshop exclusively for participants so you have the basics down before the trip.
+The Travel Intern Content Experts will also act as your personal photographers, so you’ll return with breathtaking moments beautifully captured on photos and a specially produced trip video.
+For those looking to improve their own photography, there’ll also a photography and editing workshop exclusively for participants so you have the basics down before the trip.

-Whether you’re an experienced traveller or just want to make your year a little more epic, we promise this trip will be one to remember.
+Whether you’re an experienced traveller or just want to bring on more adventure into your life while meeting other like-minded, fun-loving travellers, we promise this trip will be one to remember.

-If you love colder climates, Northern Mongolia in autumn is a spectacular sight.
+Autumn Expedition: If you love colder climates, Northern Mongolia in autumn is a spectacular sight.
 The landscapes are a burst of rich, warm hues, made all the more beautiful with sparkling blankets of snow.
+Expect temperatures ranging from -1 to 14 degrees celcius!

 Check out the detailed day-to-day itinerary here!